MicrosoftDocs/m365copilot-docs/docs/orchestrator.md

       The LLM might proceed to generating a response using Copilot's built-in capabilities, or it might determine that additional data is necessary.

-      If more information is needed, the orchestrator does a search for the plugins (tools) with the right skill for the task from the user's enabled plugins based on the descriptions of the plugins and their functions.
+      If more information is needed, the orchestrator does a search for the plugins (tools) with the right skill for the task from the agent's enabled plugins based on the descriptions of the plugins and their functions.

    1. **Function matching and parameter determination**: The orchestrator formulates a new prompt that incorporates the user's initial query, the updated context, and the selected plugins, and presents it to the LLM.
 The LLM evaluates the input and specifies the optimal plugin and function within that plugin to address the task.
 It then provides the orchestrator with the necessary function details and parameters required to gather the needed information.